Islamia College University: Quaid-e-Azam Muhammad Ali Jinnah's will

 Addressing the students of the college on April 12, 1948, he said: “Let me tell you that nothing is nearer to my heart than to have a great center of culture and learning in a place like Peshawar, a place from where the rays of knowledge and culture can spread throughout the Middle East and Central Asia.”

-Incidents

 Endowment

-According to the Board of Trustees, the college, which is spread over 300 acres of land, has 1089 Jaribs cultivable land in Harichand, Rai Killi and Tarnab, (District Charsadda).
+According to the board of trustees, the college, which is spread over 300 acres of land, has 1089 Jaribs cultivable land in Harichand, Rai Killi and Tarnab, (District Charsadda).
 In addition to this, there are 395 shops and flats in the Khyber Bazaar Peshawar and main bazaar Charsadda.